anevis/yaml-to-markdown/README.md

 # YAML to Markdown Converter

-A Python utility to take a JSON / YAML file or a python dict / list and create a Markdown file.
+A Python utility to take a JSON / YAML file or a python dict and create a Markdown file.

 ## Usage